plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 import plenoptic as po

-# this notebook uses torchvision, which is an optional dependency.
+# this notebook uses torchvision, which is an optional dependency. if this import fails,
-# if this fails, install torchvision in your plenoptic environment
-# and restart the notebook kernel.
+# install torchvision in your plenoptic environment and restart the notebook kernel.
 try:
     import torchvision
 except ModuleNotFoundError: